4 tips for landing that marketing agency job

 1. Read the job ad

-This sounds simple, but make sure you read the job ad.
+It might seem obvious, but make sure you read the job ad.
 To the end.
 The very end, not that imaginary end halfway through, or right before that last heading.

 2. Don’t apply if you don’t meet the criteria